firemodels/fds/vagrant.md

     $ /vagrant/Build/mpi_gnu_linux_64/fds_mpi_gnu_linux_64 case.fds

+## Teardown Vagrant box

+How do we clean up our devlopment environment?
+This will remove all traces of the virtual machine from your system.

+    $ vagrant destroy

+Or if something goes wrong, just teardown your box and start from scratch with

+    $ vagrant destroy
+    $ vagrant up

+More help on commands to suspend, halt or destroy Vagrant boxes is available on [Vagrant Docs](https://vagrantup.com/intro/getting-started/teardown.html)

 ## Support for `GLMAT` pressure solver

 To use `GLMAT` pressure solver in your models FDS must be compiled with Intel MKL library.
 Support for automated setup of Intel MKL in this build environment was added just recently.